 Intrinsic accuracy is what drives us.
 We want to create or admire these little mechanisms that are super precise without being “corrected” by external reference clocks (like GPS, Satellite Wave, Time signals via UHF, or a Bluetooth sync from a smartphone).

 As an example:

-The apple iPhone uses a network of time servers created around the world (Stratum One level Network time servers) these operate one level down from an atomic clock.
-These servers sync all iPhones via internet.
-Usually the iPhone is only a thousand of a second away from reference time.
+The Apple iPhone uses a network of time servers created around the world (Stratum One level Network time servers) these operate one level down from an atomic clock.
+These servers sync all iPhones via the internet.
+Usually, the iPhone is only a thousand a second away from the reference time.

 So most people carry the time of an atomic clock in their pocket (and don’t know about it)….
 So whatever watch is built into our iPhones, is being corrected multiple times a day to this reference time so the iPhone is “always right” when it comes to up to the millisecond accuracy.